vermilion1/spa-template/README.md

 ###Troubleshooting

-In case you got an error "No such file or directory" during running the protractor task please check out [this solution](https://github.com/joyent/node/issues/3911#issuecomment-8956154).
+In case you got an error "No such file or directory" during running the protractor test please check out [this solution](https://github.com/joyent/node/issues/3911#issuecomment-8956154).

 ###Application structure

     images
+    lang
     less
     |--components
+    sprites
     src
     |--components
     |----component-name